justitsi/thinkpad-x1e3-ubuntu-setup/readme.md

 ## Thinkfan.

-Thinkfan lets you control the fans on your thinkpad, which I hihgly recomend you set up - the laptop will try to reach 30 degrees C before switching off the fans, which is unrealistic outside the polar circles.
+Thinkfan lets you control the fans on your thinkpad, which I highly recomend you set up - the laptop will try to reach 30 degrees C before switching off the fans, which is unrealistic outside the polar circles.
 Go to the `setupThinkFan.md` file for more info.

 ## Tips